ESCelestia/Star-Wars-Map-in-Endless-Sky/README.md

 astronomical features such as the Void of Chopani labled.

-The images shown in the background are screenshots from http://www.swgalaxymap.com/ The orange systems are systems that appear in canon, and the blue systems are systems that appear exclusively in Legends.
+The images shown in the background are screenshots from http://www.swgalaxymap.com/ The orange systems are systems that appear in Canon, and the blue systems are systems that appear exclusively in Legends.
 Many of the most important systems such as Hoth and Byss appear in both Canon and Legends, and are thus orange.
 For this reason, some orange systems have been added to the map while others have been left alone.